Why Austin Still Feels Like a Big Small Town (Even as It Grows)

 By Dicker Morin Group

-Even as we have grown into the 13th largest city in the nation, the "small town" feel is preserved through intentional community spaces and a fierce loyalty to independent businesses.
+Even as Austin has grown into the 12th largest city in the nation, per the Census Bureau's most recent estimates, the "small town" feel is preserved through intentional community spaces and a fierce loyalty to independent businesses.

 Neighborhoods That Still Operate Like Small Communities